 - Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
 If they are, it could cause a ground connection you don't want.
-You wouldn't be able to start your Geo, and the bad grounding could damage the electrical systems. - 3.
-Turn off the ignition on both vehicles.
-Turn off all lamps that aren't needed, and radios.
+You wouldn't be able to start your Geo, and the bad grounding could damage the electrical systems. - Turn off the ignition on both vehicles.
+Unplug unnecessary accessories plugged into the cigarette lighter.
+Turn off all lamps that aren't needed as well as radios.
 This will avoid sparks and help save both batteries.
-And it could save your radio!
+In addition, it could save your radio!